Art & Culture in Purvanchal

 Music & Entertainment

-They sing the Kaharwa at Deepawali, the Alha, Kajri, and Barahmasi during the rainy and winter nights, and the Phaag during Holi.
-The people of Purvanchal use the harmonium, dholak, manjira, mridang, nagara, thali, and nagara as musical instruments when they perform.
-Some of the most popular folk dances are saved for the special occasion of festivals, fairs, and marriages to celebrate.
+They sing the Kaharwa at Deepawali, the Alha, Kajri, and Barahmasi during the rainy and winter nights, and the fagua during Holi.
+The people of Purvanchal use the harmonium, dholak, manjira, mridang, thali, and nagara as musical instruments when they perform.
+Some of the most popular folk dances are saved for the special occasions of festivals, fairs, and marriages to celebrate.